Sleep Deprivation: Symptoms, Causes, Risk Factors, and Treatments

 How Is Sleep Deprivation Diagnosed?

-If you’re experiencing any or several of the symptoms of sleep deprivation—especially if those symptoms are chronic or long-term—it may be time to consult a doctor.
+If you’re experiencing any or several of the symptoms of sleep deprivation — especially if those symptoms are chronic or long-term — it may be time to consult a doctor.
 They’ll be able to assist you in the diagnosis of sleep deprivation or determine another cause for your symptoms.

-Your doctor will ask you detailed questions about these symptoms and other factors that may be contributing to your fatigue.
+Your doctor may ask you detailed questions about these symptoms and other factors that may be contributing to your fatigue.
 They may also ask you to develop a written sleep log so they can better understand your symptoms and contributing factors.

 The doctor may be able to dispense a diagnosis and treatment options on their own, or they may refer you to a sleep specialist.
 The sleep specialist may conduct further examinations to develop a better sense of your sleep deprivation, its underlying causes, and possible treatments.